orizens/orizens.com/src/pages/blog/2016-01-01-from-angular-es5-directive-to-angular-es2015-component.md

 I'll use one of the modules i've written in Echoes Player with ES2015, and will convert it to a directive/component with ES2015.

 <a href="http://echotu.be" target="_blank">Echoes Player</a> is a media player that is based on youtube api (it's open source as well).
 In its layout, it consists a sidebar, a top search bar and a content area.
-The sidebar include the &#8220;now playing" playlist that lists the tracks that currently queued to play.
+The sidebar include the "now playing" playlist that lists the tracks that currently queued to play.

 Since I added this feature fast, I didn't create a module for it - I used angular's directives (ng-repeat) and added few more properties to the controller of this scope.

-### &#8220;Now Playlist" Html Template
+### "Now Playlist" Html Template

 taken from the <a href="https://github.com/orizens/echoes/blob/560ee66b6b2b27d90f61f23711cdfcb0234aafff/src/index.html#L150" target="_blank">index.html</a> file: